 Mark has extensive experience resolving a wide variety of complex legal disputes, many of which include large construction projects, such as the construction of the new BC Place Stadium roof.
 Mark is effective at building consensus to achieve strategic objectives and is keen to use these skills and his enthusiasm for the sport to promote tennis throughout British Columbia.

-South Cowichan Lawn Tennis Club – Karen is a full-time faculty member at Camosun College in Victoria, BC, and she has been teaching in the School of Business since 1989.
-She holds an Honours BA from the University of Victoria, a BEd from the University of Toronto, and she did her Masters and PhD work at the University of Victoria.
-She is a TPA-certified Tennis Instructor and also holds certification as a Life Coach.
-Karen’s professional affiliations include a Board position at the South Cowichan Lawn Tennis Club, membership in the Tennis Professionals Association of Canada, and membership in the International Association of Coaches.
-She is also a representative on the South Island Tennis Association.
-Karen has worked extensively with tournament committees at various clubs and associations over the years.
-Last Spring Karen was Tournament Chair for the Western Canadian Senior Indoor Nationals, which was held successfully in Victoria for the first time.
-Karen’s competitive resume includes two Nationals Doubles Titles and she has competed in six World Championships (Turkey, 2004; Australia, 2005; Mexico City, 2010; New Zealand, 2011; Florida, 2014; France, 2015).
+South Cowichan Lawn Tennis Club – Karen is a full-time faculty member at Camosun College in Victoria, BC, where she has been teaching in the School of Business since 1989.
+She is a TPA-certified Tennis Instructor and has worked extensively with tournament committees at various clubs and associations over the years.
+In 2015, Karen was Tournament Chair for the Western Canadian Senior Indoor Nationals, which won Tennis Canada’s Excellence Award for Event of the Year.
+Her competitive resume includes three National Doubles Titles, and she has competed in six World Championships.

 Denise is a Chartered Professional Accountant and a Consultant, specializing in financial reporting, systems and business processes.
 Denise has been passionate about tennis from a very young age and now enjoys traveling the globe to different tennis tournaments to support our Canadian tennis athletes.
 In addition to the Tennis BC Board, she also served as Treasurer at the New Westminster Tennis Club.
 Denise joined the Tennis BC Board of Directors to find more ways to inspire and bring tennis to the people in our community.